Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_INDX_Toolboard.md

 The firmware file for this board is called Duet3Firmware_TOOLINDX.bin.

 The bootloader file for this board is called Duet3Bootloader-SAME5x_composite.bin.

+The minimum firmware version for this board is 3.7.0-alpha dated 2026-02-09 or later.
+This applies to the firmware running on the main board too.
+If older main board firmware is used then some of the functionality may be missing, in particular the heater and the load cell are unlikely to work.

+**CAUTION!** The inductive heater is fast and powerful.
+It can easily heat the nozzle or other metalwork placed inside the heater coil to dangerously high temperatures.
+Use only the correct firmware versions, and keep the firmware up to date.
+If the nozzle assemble is not fully inserted into the heater coil or is misaligned, this can result in the temperture being under-read, resulting in heating to a higher temperature than was intended.
+Do not allow paper or other flaammable material to enter the heater coil area.

 ### Pins available for use in RepRapFirmware configuration commands: